 Paul regularly advises on corporate matters including mergers and acquisitions, investment funds, joint ventures and the restructuring of companies and structures.
 These will often be private equity-related transactions.
-He has been with Mourant Ozannes since 1999.
+Paul was named as an elite lawyer by China Business Law Journal's A-list elite 100 lawyers in 2020.
+He has been with Mourant Ozannes since 1999 and consistently ranked in the legal directories since 2008.

-'Paul Christopher is a very approachable managing partner and ready to share his experience and insight with our team.'
+'Paul Christopher is a very approachable managing partner and ready to share his experience and insight with our team'.
 Legal 500, Hong Kong, Offshore 2021

-Gilly Kennedy-Smith

-Mourant LP Partner, Guernsey

-T: +44 1481 739 397
+Gilly Kennedy-Smith Mourant LP Partner, Guernsey T: +44 1481 739 397 E: gilly.kennedy-smith@mourant.com

-E: gilly.kennedy-smith@mourant.com